Joe Doering: Professional wrestling career

-Training and debut (2004–2007)
+Early career (2004–2007)

 Doering was trained at the Can-Am Wrestling School/Total Nonstop Action Wrestling School in 2004.
 On December 19, 2004, Doering wrestled his first match for the Border City Wrestling (BCW), where he was defeated by D-Ray 3000.

 World Wrestling Council (2006)

-On April 28, 2006, Doeing made his debut for the Puerto Rican promotion World Wrestling Council (WWC) under the ring name Hans von Doering and defeated Fire Blaze.
+On April 28, 2006, Doering made his debut for the Puerto Rican promotion World Wrestling Council (WWC) under the ring name Hans von Doering and defeated Fire Blaze.
 Doering continued working for WWC until June 10.